s0ber/vtree/README.md

 I.e. if element has ```[data-app="Search"]```, at first, *SearchComponent.LayoutView* will be initialized, and all inner views will be initialized from *SearchComponent* namespace unless other inner namespaces are specified.

 Views are being initialized in an order corresponding to it's place in a DOM tree.
-Actually, **Vtree** constructs tree of *ViewNode* objects, and each node in this tree represents DOM-node, on which backbone view should be initialized.
+Actually, **Vtree** constructs tree of *Node* objects, and each node in this tree represents DOM-node, on which backbone view should be initialized.

 When changing any part of DOM tree, corresponding branch of views tree will be rebuilded and new views for new DOM-elements will be initialized (and, moreover, views for removed DOM nodes will be unloaded).